wallarug/hotbox/README.md

 # hotbox
-Code for the Hot Box used in Promises Promises
+Code for the Hot Box used in Promises Promises and other musicals